Southeast High School (Florida)

-Southeast High School is a public high school in Bradenton, Florida, United States, operated by the Manatee County School District & is the only public high school in Manatee County to offer the International Baccalaureate (IB) program.
+Southeast High School is a public high school in Bradenton, Florida, United States, operated by the Manatee County School District and is the only public high school in Manatee County, Florida to offer the International Baccalaureate (IB) program.

 Admissions

 Southeast High School is a public high school that takes in students from an area determined by the Manatee County School District.
 However, for admission into the IB program, applications are accepted through February of a student's eighth grade year.
 These applications consist of a short paragraph essay, all report cards from middle school and the students' most recent FSA scores in reading and mathematics.
 The application process is slightly different for students applying from Johnson Middle School, a local IB middle school.

 Awards and distinctions

 For the school year 2010–2011, Southeast High School scored higher on the SAT than all other high schools in the Manatee County School District.
 In addition, for the same school year, it was named a 5-Star school by the Department of Education.